MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 </td>
             <td>Product Offering Notes</td>
         </tr><tr>
-        <td>productOfferingSpecification</td>
+        <td>productOfferingSpecificationSchema</td>
             <td><a href="#T_SchemaRefOrValue">SchemaRefOrValue</a></td>
             <td>O</td>
-            <td>A reference to or value of a subschema of the Source Product Specification that restricts the possible values of the Product-Specific Attributes, relationships, and milestones to define the Product Offering.</td>
+            <td>A reference to or value of a subschema of the Source Product Specification Schema that restricts the possible values of the Product-Specific Attributes, relationships, and milestones to define the Product Offering.</td>
-            <td>Product Offering Specification</td>
+            <td></td>
         </tr><tr>
         <td>productOfferingContextualInfo</td>
             <td><a href="#T_ProductOfferingContextualInfo">ProductOfferingContextualInfo</a>[]</td>